its-rlee/todo_app_sample/README.md

 The Todo App Sample is built using Flutter/Dart and following technologies:

 - BloC for state managing
-- Cloud Firestore for data storage
+- Cloud Firestore for data storage, setted up for Android

 ## Contributing